Diverticulosis & Diverticulitis

 Since it takes so long to develop, diverticulosis usually appears later in life.
 However, it is not uncommon to see this occur in people who are in their 30s.
 Eventually the colon, especially the sigmoid colon, becomes studded with these pockets.
 The disorder is mostly one of Western society.
 It is uncommon in rural Africa and India.
 The diet in these areas consists of unprocessed foods and grains with a very high fiber content.
 So, increased fiber ingestion may have great benefit.

 As diverticula form, few symptoms are noticeable, except perhaps for intermittent spastic discomfort in the left lower abdomen.
 Usually, there are no symptoms at all.

 When diverticulosis is far advanced, the lower colon may become very fixed, distorted, and even narrowed.
 When this occurs, there may be thin or pellet-shaped stools, constipation, and an occasional rush of diarrhea.
 The problem then becomes a mechanical or structural one, and treatment is more difficult.

 It is, perhaps, remarkable that so few people have complications of diverticulosis when compared with the number of people who have the condition.
 Still, complications do occur and they can be serious.
 Diverticulitis is the most common.

-- Bleeding: At times, bleeding can occur from a ruptured blood vessel in diverticuli.
-This may produce a gush of blood from the rectum or, occasionally, darker, mahogony color stools when the bleeding is from a diverticulum in the right colon.
+- Bleeding: At times, bleeding can occur from a ruptured blood vessel in diverticula.
+This may produce a gush of blood from the rectum or, occasionally, darker, mahogany color stools when the bleeding is from a diverticulum in the right colon.

 - Perforation: This complication of diverticulosis is the most uncommon but the most serious.
+It may follow severe diverticulitis.
 Bacteria escape into the abdomen where peritonitis, or an abscess, can develop.
 Abdominal surgery usually is required to correct this problem.